realth000/config/000-fonts/README.md

 ### Compatibility

-Compatibility with Iosevka 25.1.1
+Compatible with Iosevka 25.1.1

 ## Iosevka1204

-Iosevka custom fonts with sans serifs and little tails.
+Iosevka custom font with sans and little serif tails.

 ![overview](./iosevka-sans-default-1204.png)

+Note: **Iosevka1204 has ligature for `!=`**

 * See how Iosevka1204 looks like:
   * Import config file iosevka-sans-default-1204.toml on [Iosevka Customizer](https://typeof.net/Iosevka/customizer).